 Another form of toxicity can also be done in a non-verbal way.
 For example, if a group of 5 premade decides to mass-report you for whatever false reason, which can even situationally lead to an automated suspension on your account.
-If this happens to you, you can hire an Overwatch account unban service to help with your case.
+If this happens to you, here's a guide on how to send an Overwatch unban appeal.

 While it's almost impossible to pin-point toxicity to a specific region or bracket per se, historically it's been predominant on American servers.
 Once again, this doesn't mean that American players are meaner or more negative, but it's just easier for them to start blowing steam on voice or chat in a much more fluent and louder way.
 As far as brackets go, lower ranks tend to see more of the verbal toxicity.